-Our first residence in Baroda was 108, Vithlesh Apartment, near Jayratna building.
-It was a 3 room flat on the first floor.
-We lived there till I completed my fifth standard, 1988
+Our first house address in Baroda was 108, Vithlesh Apartment, near Jayratna building, on the first floor.
+I started my LKG from Shreyas Vidyalaya, Polo Ground.
+The school was near to our apartment.
+I remember walking to school with my mom or dad.
+We lived there until I completed my fifth standard, 1987.

 Our neighbor next door was a Parsi family.
-I was closer with Adil and Beena in that family.
-Both were in their high school or college.
-I loved their Pulav.
-It was delicious.
-The parsi aunty used to put rangoli designs outside her flat every day.
+I remember Adil and Beena.
+Both were in high school or college.
+I loved their aromatic veg pulav.
+The Parsi aunty used to put rangoli designs outside her flat religiously every day.
+And occasionally I would get strong warnings from her whenever I stepped inadvertently on it.
 She was a school teacher.
 When we shifted to Priyadarshini Nagar, they came to visit us.
-Soon, they all migrated to US forever.
 That was the last time I saw them.

-I think, they were the first family in the apartment to have a Television set.
-Everybody went to their flat to watch ASIAN GAMES – “Appu” which was hosted for the first time in India in 1982.
-After some time, Darshan and his parents left Baroda.
-When I was in 4th, they came to visit us.
-That was the last time I saw my best childhood friend.
+They were one of the ‘rare’ families in the entire apartment to have a Television set.
+I used to go to their flat to watch ASIAN GAMES – “Appu” which was hosted for the first time in India in 1982.
+After a few years, Darshan and his parents left Baroda.

-Later, another family occupied that flat.
-We had a good relation with them too.
-Mom used to visit their house to see Maamy.
+Later, another family stayed in that flat.
+We had a friendly relationship with them too.
+Mom used to visit their house, to see ‘mammy’.
 I can still see mammy’s warm smile in that wrinkled face with a big red “Bindi” on her forehead.

-I remember the day when appa bought a BPL Stereo.
-I was escatic to see the stereo and thought it was a television set.
+I remember the day when dad bought a BPL Stereo.
+I was ecstatic to see the stereo, and I thought it was a television set.

 I was six years old when my brother was born.
-We went Kottayam by flight during vacation since mom was carrying.
-I was curious to see the pilots and tried to peek inside the pilot’s cabin but no luck.
-I loved the food served in the flight.
-I took few spoons home.
-I was escatic to travel by flight because it was my ardent desire to become a pilot in those days.
+We went by flight to Kottayam during vacation.
+I was curious to see the pilot and tried to peek inside the pilot’s cabin, but no luck.
+I loved the food served on the flight.
+I took a few spoons home.
+In those days, it was my ardent desire to become a pilot.
 On our return trip to Baroda, dad was not with us.
-We traveled alone by flight.
+We traveled alone.
 Dad met us at the Bombay airport.
-It’s amazing when I think about it now, how he met us even though we didn’t have mobile phones.

-Vacations were very special for me.
-We used to go Kottayam every year.
+Vacations were a very special time for me.
+We used to go to Kottayam every year.
 I loved the train journey.
-It was a 3 day, 2 nights journey.
-My mom’s mother, Ammachy, was healthy and energetic in those days.
-I remember she going after hens along with the servants, Shashi and Monnapen, to prepare delicious chicken dishes.
-They even used chuunda to catch river fish.
+It was a 3 day, 2-night journey.
+My mom’s mother, whom I call Ammachy, was healthy and energetic in those days.
+She used to prepare delicious food.
 I loved watching ducks and hens.
 I used to pick eggs from the hen’s cottage.
-Ammachy was always in the kitchen preparing food.

 I was very close with my dad during my childhood.
-He would be in the house for a short period and was usually out of town due to company project work.
+He would be with us for a brief time and was usually out of town because of company projects.
 When he got home, I would search his luggage to see if he got anything for me.
 While at home, he would teach me maths.
 Mom would handle other subjects and take tests.

 I remember an incident when my mom tried to put notta on my fingers.
 In my anger, I broke the window pane with my fingers.
 Dad had to take me to the clinic that night.